 No need for sugar if using dessert apples.

 Dessert Apples work best as you’re not introducing any additional sugar.
 If you choose a variety such as Bramley, you may want to add just a small amount of sugar to taste.
-Although you may find enough sweetness in the sponge and any custard that you serve with it.
+Although you may find enough sweetness in the sponge and any custard or cream that you serve with it.

 Add different fruits